MikeynJerry/bert-glove-embeddings/README.md

 ## Running the code

 First you'll need the required packages in `requirements.txt`.
-At the time of writing this, these are all the latest versions except for HuggingFace's `transformers`.
-It's likely to work with the latest `transformers` version with little to no modification.

 ```
 torch==1.7.1
 torchtext==0.8.1
 tqdm==4.45.0
-transformers==3.0.2
+transformers==4.3.2
 ```

 Then run `python train.py --help` for all the available options.